~16 min left

 Is Odoo really free?

-For most SMB and many mid-market businesses, yes.
-For very large multi-entity organizations with complex consolidation, audit-heavy SaaS revenue recognition, or regulated public-company requirements, NetSuite typically remains the more defensible choice.
+For most SMB and many mid-market businesses up to $100M revenue, yes.
+Odoo v17 and v18 have closed a meaningful gap in accounting depth, multi-company, and manufacturing.
+For very large multi-entity organisations with complex consolidation, audit-heavy SaaS revenue recognition, or regulated public-company requirements, NetSuite remains the more defensible choice.
+The honest cutover point sits somewhere between $25M and $75M revenue depending on complexity.

 What's the catch with Odoo's low pricing?

-Two main tradeoffs: (1) version-to-version upgrades require engineering work, especially with custom modules; (2) the partner ecosystem is wider but more variable in quality.
-Both are manageable with discipline; neither is a deal-breaker.
+Two main trade-offs.
+First, version-to-version upgrades require engineering work, especially with custom modules — migration scripts are a real cost.
+Second, the partner ecosystem is wider but more variable in quality than NetSuite's vetted Alliance Partners.
+Both are manageable with discipline.
+Neither is a deal-breaker.
+Buyers who treat Odoo as "free ERP" and skip partner due diligence are the ones who fail.

 NetSuite OneWorld remains the gold standard for the mid-market.
-Odoo's multi-company functionality has improved significantly in v17 and v18 but doesn't yet match OneWorld's depth in elimination journals, multi-book accounting, and consolidation reporting.
+Native intercompany journals, automated currency translation, multi-book accounting (US GAAP + IFRS + statutory simultaneously), and consolidation across hundreds of subsidiaries — all without bolt-ons.
+Odoo's multi-company functionality has improved significantly in v17 and v18 but doesn't yet match OneWorld's depth in elimination journals and consolidation reporting.
+If you operate across 5+ entities in 3+ countries, NetSuite is the safer bet.

 Odoo Online (the SaaS offering from Odoo S.A.) holds ISO 27001 certification and aligns to SOC 2 controls.
-Self-hosted deployments inherit your own infrastructure's compliance posture.
-NetSuite holds SOC 1, SOC 2, and ISO 27001 certifications across the board.
+Self-hosted deployments inherit your own infrastructure's compliance posture — so the answer depends on how you run it.
+NetSuite holds SOC 1, SOC 2, ISO 27001, and a broader audit certification surface.
+For regulated industries or public-company readiness, NetSuite's posture is materially stronger.

 The Final Verdict